singularityhub/sregistry-cli/docs/getting-started/commands.md

  - [search](#): `[remote]` list all image collections in a remote endpoint
  - [share](#): Share a container!
 For Google Drive, this correponds to sharing a link by email.
 For other endpoints, it may mean something else.

+## Choosing a Client
+Singularity Registry supports a [large number](/sregistry-cli/clients) of clients from Google Storage, to Globus, to Docker.
+Since many of these remote commands are client specific, it may be the case that you find the command defined for one client, but not another.
+How might you choose to use or activate a client?
+We have a few ways!

+*Environment Variable*

-For each of these remote commands that are client specific, you can select the client via export of an environment variable:
+For a programmatic way to issue a group of commands using a specific client, you can select the client via export of an environment variable:

 ```
 SREGISTRY_CLIENT=google-drive